data-for-change/anyway/README.md

 1. Run the app: `python main.py testserver`: do this whenever you start working and want to try out your code.
 1. Navigate to http://127.0.0.1:5000 in your browser.
 1. If the site fails to load properly, make sure you have JDK installed on your machine
+1. If your platform supports RabbitMQ, you should lunch a Celery worker by running `celery worker -A anyway.clusters_calculator -D`.
+Otherwise, export the environment variable `ANYWAY_DISABLE_CELERY` to disable the use of Celery.
 1. If you wish to share your app on the local network, you can expose flask by running `python main.py testserver --open` (Please note that this would expose your machine on port 5000 to all local nodes)